ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/style-the-app.md

 ## Styling

 Our design team has come back to use with some requirements about how the application should look.
-Luckily these are fairly light weight suggestions for now, but we are going to want to start thinking about how we want to accomplish what the design team requires.
+Luckily these are fairly lightweight suggestions for now, but we are going to want to start thinking about how we want to accomplish what the design team requires.

 ### Scoped CSS vs. Global CSS